 There are so many do’s and dont’s for all kind of interviews irrespective of the domain.
 Especially, when it comes to the end of the interview where the job seeker gets a chance to speak out, it is very crucial to know how to take the end smoothly.

-This post is all about questions which as job seeker should never ask to the interviewer at the end of the interview.
+This post is all about questions which as a job seeker should never ask the interviewer at the end of the interview.

 Bad Questions You Should Not Ask in an Interview:

-- After applying to one job, how long should I wait for applying another job?
+- After applying to one job, how long should I wait for applying for another job?